emender/emender/README.md

 > **emender** noun [C] — one who emends

-**Emender** is a test automation framework tailored specifically for product documentation written in XML.
+**Emender** is a test automation framework tailored specifically for product documentation.
 It not only makes it easy for individual authors to develop custom tests for their documentation, but is also distributed with a standard set of universally applicable tests.

 Features
 --------

-* Designed specifically for product documentation written in XML.
+* Designed specifically for product documentation.
-* Built-in support for documents written in DocBook and Mallard.
+* Capable of producing HTML, XML, and plain text reports.
-* Written in Lua 5.2.
+* Written in Lua 5.1, but fully compatible with Lua 5.2 for maximum portability.

 Example Usage